mstyoshimur/icosa_matrices_gene/README.md

 ```

 ## explanation
--Matrices numbering is the same as viperdb.scripps.edu one
+- Matrices numbering is the same as viperdb.scripps.edu one

--inputs are alpha beta gamma x_center y_center z_center in Euler angles and in orthogonal coordinate.
+- inputs are alpha beta gamma x_center y_center z_center in Euler angles and in orthogonal coordinate.

--Units for input angle angles are degree, coordinates for center are in orthogonal as x y z
+- Units for input angle angles are degree, coordinates for center are in orthogonal as x y z

--Outputs are phaser_sol_eul refmac_ncscon_eul  refmac_ncscon_mat and biomat
+- Outputs are phaser_sol_eul refmac_ncscon_eul  refmac_ncscon_mat and biomat

--After 6 numbers of angles and coordinates, the characters with " " can be inputted for phaser input file.
+- After 6 numbers of angles and coordinates, the characters with " " can be inputted for phaser input file.